Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we use persistent homology to determine which locations are most in need of cooling centers to reduce mortality risk.
-Our methodology presents some advantages over traditional approaches for analyzing cooling center coverage.
-Our TDA approach only requires the current distribution of cooling centers and the centroids of subdivisions (e.g. census tracts or census blocks) within a given city.
+In this paper, we use persistent homology to supplement existing approaches for identifying areas with high risk of heat related mortality.
+In particular, we develop an approach for identifying locations in need of cooling centers to reduce mortality risk.
+When analyze together with a HVI, a standard approach, we see a more comprehensive understanding of heat-related vulnerability.

+Our TDA approach only requires the current distribution of cooling centers and a collection of landmarks (e.g. the centroids of census tracts or census blocks) within a given city.
 Demographic data, which can be difficult to collect, is not needed.
-Although TDA is not a replacement to standard techniques such as an HVI map, it can identify a complementary set of high risk locations which could further inform policymakers of the ideal placement of additional cooling centers.
-Additionally, our approach does not treat each block as an isolated ``island."
-Instead, it provides a holistic evaluation of the spatial distribution of cooling centers and considers neighboring cities, adjacent blocks, and the proximity of those blocks to cooling centers.
+However, when used independent of the HVI, we see the topological approach may over or underestimate the vulnerability of a given area.
+Thus TDA is not a replacement to standard techniques such as an HVI map, but it can identify additional high-risk locations and aid in prioritizing existing high-risk areas.
+Our topological approach captures the spatial distribution of cooling centers and considers neighboring cities, adjacent blocks, and the proximity of those blocks to cooling centers.
+In conjunction with the HVI, it provides a more holistic evaluation of the vulnerability than can be identified using either approach individually.

 Further, our methodology is adaptable and can be used to study access to other resources across various geographic scales other than at the census block level.
 We address potential future topics of study at various geographic scales in Section \ref{future}.